georgemblack/web/src/_posts/2019-07-05-a-small-handful-of-mac-apps.md

 **[DaisyDisk](https://daisydiskapp.com)** – My MacBook Pro has 256GB of storage (had to compromise somewhere).
 DaisyDisk has great visuals to help you understand your storage.

 **[1Password](https://1password.com)** – Secret documents, passwords, server keys, driver's license, software licenses.
-My Digital life would be an insecure hot mess without this thing.
+My digital life would be an insecure hot mess without this thing.

 Most of the time, 1Password can simply exist as a keyboard shortcut. `CMD + SLASH` to populate credentials into just about any application or website.